-Among the undisputed heavyweights of rice production, the prefecture is often heard of in terms of Japan’s staple food.
+Among the undisputed heavyweights of rice production, the prefecture is often heard of in terms of Japan's staple food.
 The quality of rice from the region is hard to match, impressing with its taste and the exquisite sake it brews.
-Hoshitoge rice terrace is a testament to the impressive rice cultivation skills, and it is one of the most popular things to do in Niigata.
-Two hundred rice fields come together for the most beautiful collection of ponds and green, making it the prefecture’s most popular stopover all-year-round!
+Hoshitoge rice terrace is a testament Two hundred rice fields come together for the most beautiful collection of ponds and green, making it the prefecture's most popular stopover all-year-round!

 Other remarkable things to do in Niigata also entail cultural and traditional experiences.
 You can be part of Swedish torch barbecues, kimono sightseeing in Kamo city, samurai sandal making, pottery, and many other tours passed down from ancient Japan.

 A one-stop prefecture for all your preferences, Niigata is the perfect choice for your next holiday!

 Kamo has the look and feel of feudal Japan, and it's often likened to the Edo city of Kyoto.
 Take a rickshaw tour through the woodworking town, with a delightful lunch detour at a famous restaurant!